Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 The Problem with a Reverse Stock Split

-The company executed a 4-for-1 reverse stock split after it reported a net loss of $139 million for the first half of 2024, primarily due to $98.2 million in termination fees from the internalization process.
-The board also updated the company’s per-share net asset value (NAV) to $13, down from $14 in 2022.
-Shares of the REIT were initially sold for $25 per share.
+National Healthcare Properties executed a 4-for-1 reverse stock split after reporting a $139 million net loss for the first half of 2024, largely driven by $98.2 million in termination fees associated with the internalization of management.
+Around the same time, the board reduced the company’s per-share NAV to $13, down from $14 in 2022.
+Shares were originally sold to investors at $25 per share.

 See: Hospitality Investors Trust Inc. (HIT REIT) Files Chapter 11 Bankruptcy

-National Healthcare Properties – Frequently Asked Questions (FAQs)
+National Healthcare Properties – Risks and Liquidity Problems

 A tablet displaying a graph concerning a reverse stock split